afroeschl/gitSync/README.md

 <code>export GITHUB_TOKEN="YOUR TOKEN"</code>

-(You could export the token to an environmental variable at startup via any startup script eg. .bashrc)
+(You could export the token to an environmental variable at startup via any startup script eg. via <code>.bashrc</code>)
 ## Usage

 Clone the sgit repo, cd into and run the script